NMJ INSURANCE BROKERS LIMITED -TERMS OF BUSINESS

 5. Fraud Prevention and Detection

 Many of the insurers we represent share information with each other to prevent fraudulent claims.
-They subscribe to and pass information to a number of databases in this respect including the Claims and Underwriting Exchange (“CUE”) and the Insurance Hunter Database both run by Experian Plc, the Motor Insurance Anti-Fraud and Theft Register (“MIAFTR”) run by HPI Limited, the Motor Insurance Database managed by the Motor Insurers’ Bureau and the Syndicated Intelligence for Risk Avoidance (“SIRA”) anti-fraud database managed by Synectics Solutions.
+They subscribe to and pass information to a number of databases in this respect including the Claims and Underwriting Exchange (“CUE”) and the Insurance Hunter Database both run by Experian Pie, the Motor Insurance Anti-Fraud and Theft Register (“MIAFTR”) run by HPI Limited, the Motor Insurance Database managed by the Motor Insurers’ Bureau, the Insurance Fraud Register managed by the Insurance Fraud Bureau and the Syndicated Intelligence for Risk Avoidance (“SIRA”) anti-fraud database managed by Synectics Solutions.

-You can pay your insurance premium by cash, cheque, debit/credit card or direct credit to our bank account.
+You can pay your insurance premium by cash, cheque, debit/credit card or direct credit to our bank.
+Please quote our reference to enable us to allocate your payment.
 We may also be able to offer you credit facilities and, in order to do so, we are registered under the Consumer Credit Act 1974 (Licence Number 633570).
 You may also be able to spread your payments through an insurer’s instalment scheme or a credit scheme we operate with a third party provider.
 We will give you full information about these options when we discuss your insurance requirements with you and we require the payment method to be confirmed and in place before cover commences.

 We may receive commission from the insurer in respect of premiums that you pay to us.
 We shall only withdraw this commission after we have received the premium from you and in accordance with both agreements that we hold with insurers and FCA regulations.
 Details of commissions received will be disclosed upon request.